BeauJoh/thesis/source/16-appendix.md

 Finally, Figure \ref{fig:time3} presents results for the four applications with restricted problem sizes and only one problem size is shown.
 The N-body Methods dwarf is represented by (\texttt{gem}) and the results are shown in Figure \ref{fig:time3}\ (a), the Backtrack \& Branch and Bound dwarf is represented by the (\texttt{nqueens}) application in Figure \ref{fig:time3}\ (b), (\texttt{hmm}) results from Figure \ref{fig:time3}\ (c) represent the Graphical Models dwarf and (\texttt{swat}) from Figure \ref{fig:time3}\ (d) also depicts the Dynamic Programming dwarf.

-The results are colored according to accelerator type: purple for CPU devices, blue for consumer GPUs, green for HPC GPUs, and yellow for the KNL MIC.
+The results are coloured according to the accelerator type: purple for CPU devices, blue for consumer GPUs, green for HPC GPUs, and yellow for the KNL MIC.
 Examining the transition from tiny to large problem sizes in Figures \ref{fig:tiny-and-small-time2}\ (b) and \ref{fig:medium-and-large-time2}\ (b) shows the performance gap between CPU and GPU architectures widening for \texttt{srad} -- indicating codes representative of structured grid dwarfs are well suited to GPUs.

 In contrast, \texttt{nw} -- (b) from Figures\ \ref{fig:tiny-and-small-time2} and\ \ref{fig:medium-and-large-time2} -- shows that the Intel CPUs and NVIDIA GPUs perform comparably for all problem sizes, whereas all AMD GPUs exhibit worse performance as size increases.
 This suggests that performance for this Dynamic Programming problem cannot be explained solely by considering accelerator type and may be tied to micro-architecture or OpenCL runtime support.